Fusion1013/AvasarVault/Building Avasar/Major Locations/Separi/The City-State of Drufali/City-State of Drufali Overview.md

 #### House Thunderstep
 #### House Linway
 #### House Drufali
+## Major Organizations

-## The Four Major Guilds
+### The Four Major Guilds
 Each of these four guilds have many subguilds that are more specialized.
 They join together a larger entity to hold more power within the city.
 The leaders of the major Guilds come together every Five years to elect candidates for the Governor position.
-### Highstrider's Guild
+#### Highstrider's Guild

-### Stoneswords' Guild
+#### Stoneswords' Guild
-### Fabricators' Guild
+#### Fabricators' Guild
-### The Navigators' Guild
-#### The Guild Masters
+#### The Navigators' Guild